miscellus/Pyxec/README.md

 Preliminary readme file.

-Search for pyxec in Sublime Text's command pallete to see the possible operations.
+Search for pyxec in Sublime Text's command palette to see the possible operations.